joaovictorgarcia10/joaovictorgarcia10/README.md

 - Hi, I’m João Victor Garcia!
 I hope that all you are well.

-- I’m a mobile developer and technology enthusiast.
-- I've been working with Flutter in projects of several segments such as: Warehouse Management, Digital Bank and Education Platform.
-- I'm also experienced as a Flutter Instructor.
+I'm a software developer and technology enthusiast because of its power to transform ideas into reality, dynamize the static and democratize the restricted.
+I have been acting as a Flutter developer in projects of several segments such as: Warehouse Management, Digital Bank and Education Platform.
+I am also experienced as a Flutter Instructor.

-- Currently I'am learning Swift.
-- I'm enthusiast of software architecture and good practices.
+I'm enthusiast of software architecture and good practices like TDD, DDD and Clean Architecture.

+Currently, I'm learning Swift.

 <!---